What is the price per kilo of vanilla beans?

 DHL express delivery included in Europe.

-Gourmet Tahitensis Vanilla and Brown Extracted Vanilla - Papua New Guinea - Wholesale prices
+Vanilla Tahitensis Gourmet Refined - Papua New Guinea - Wholesale prices - Very limited stock!

 The vanilla market is an expert market.
 There are many, many parameters that need to be taken into account.